Explaining Concept Shift with Interpretable Feature Attribution

+Understanding distribution shift has been the subject of increasing interest.
+However, existing methods mostly operate relative to a structure for the data which is prespecified by the analyst, for example a known causal graph \citep{zhang2023did,subbaswamy2021robustness}, fixed decomposition of the variables \citep{singh2024hierarchical}, or particular assumed models for distribution shift in which out-of-distribution performance can be identified using only unlabeled data \cite{chen2022estimating}.
+Methods that do not impose such structural conditions largely repurpose other tools to explain distribution shift as a secondary objective.
+For example \citet{mougan2023explanation} propose to look for changes in model explanations, while \citet{liu2023need} fit a decision tree to explain differences in predictions from source and target domain models as part of a larger empirical investigation.

-To address this need, we propose SGShift, a framework using \underline{S}parse \underline{G}eneralized Additive Models to explain Concept \underline{Shift} in tabular datasets.
-Just as sparsity is an effective principle for learning predictive models in many settings, we hypothesize that the \textit{update} to $p(y|X)$ between the source and target domains may often be sparse (a fact that we empirically verify in several application domains).
+We introduce SGShift, a new method directly designed for diagnosing concept shift.
+SGShift offers robust statistical performance, particularly with limited target-domain samples and without requiring prespecified causal structure.
+Just as sparsity is an effective principle for learning predictive models in many settings due to sparse mechanism shift \citep{schölkopf2021causalrepresentationlearning}, we hypothesize that the \textit{update} needed to adapt a source-domain model to the target domain may often be well approximated by a sparse function of the features (a fact that we empirically verify in several application domains).
 In this case, a useful explanation of concept shift is to identify a small set of features that drive the change between the two distributions, which could e.g.\ be the subject of potential modeling fixes.